Tony Grant (English footballer): Later career

 In October 2001, Grant moved to Burnley signing for a fee of £250,000.
 Grant soon became regarded as an excellent signing by Stan Ternent and went on to play 141 games for 'The Clarets', scoring three goals.
 During his time at Burnley he was most frequently played in the defensive-midfield role, which enabled him to display his range of passing and game-reading ability.
 Grant became an important member of the team, but was released on a free-transfer at the end of the 2005 season after refusing a new contract offer.

 He then moved to Bristol City on a free transfer, but only played one game for them; Bristol City's 4–2 League Cup defeat to Barnet.
-In January 2006, after injury problems, Grant signed for Gradi's Crewe Alexandra, and made ten appearances before the end of the 2005–06 season, but failed to rescue Crewe from relegation to the English League One.
+In January 2006, after injury problems, Grant signed for Dario Gradi's Crewe Alexandra, and made ten appearances before the end of the 2005–06 season, but failed to rescue Crewe from relegation to League One.
 He signed a new one-year deal to play for Crewe on 1 June 2006.

 On 31 January 2007, Grant joined Accrington Stanley as player–coach.
 He left the club at the end of the season.
 On 27 July 2007, Grant completed a move to Chester City, signing a one-year contract under new manager Bobby Williamson.
 He scored his only goal for the club in a 2–1 win at Rochdale on 18 August 2007.
 He left the club at the end of the season.

 Coaching career

-Tony became player coach at Crewe Alexander 2006–2007, working closely with Dario Gradi at Championship and League One level.
-Tony then moved on to Accrington Stanley and Chester City 2007-2009 as first team player coach at League Two level.

-Tony joined Blackburn Rovers U18 as coach in 2010 to 2012, here he brought new ideas to the club with the emphasis on development.
-Here they Won the Academy Elite league, finalists in the FA Youth Cup and also the Premier League cup, a feat unrivalled in English Academy system to date.
-Tony then moved to the First team coach role for Blackburn Rovers from 2012 to 2015, here they survived relegation, reached the FA cup quarter final losing by the odd goal to Liverpool, they finished the League in position 7th just missing out on the playoffs.
-Tony returned to Everton as a first team European scout in October 2016.
-Named Blackpool's assistant manager on 14 March 2019.
+Grant became player coach at Crewe Alexander 2006–2007, working closely with Dario Gradi at Championship and League One level.
+He then moved on to Accrington Stanley and Chester City 2007-2009 as first team player coach at League Two level.
+He joined Blackburn Rovers U18 as coach in 2010 to 2012, here he brought new ideas to the club with the emphasis on development.
+Here they won the Academy Elite league, finalists in the FA Youth Cup and also the Premier League cup, a feat unrivalled in the English academy system to date.
+Grant then moved to the first-team coach role for Blackburn Rovers from 2012 to 2015, here they survived relegation, reached the FA cup quarter final losing by the odd goal to Liverpool, they finished the League in 7th position just missing out on the playoffs.
+Grant returned to Everton as a first team European scout in October 2016.
+He was named Blackpool's assistant manager on 14 March 2019.

 In 2020, Grant named the assistant coach of the Indian Super League side SC East Bengal, where Robbie Fowler signed as head coach.

+Business career

+Grant is currently a director of A&K Football and Education Community Club C.I.C, a company incorporated by Kevin Kirby on 10 May 2023.
+On the 31 May 2023, Grant became a director.
+His role here is described as the A&K Director and Technical Head of Football Performance.